-Class A Preferred Shares - Series B
+ies B

+Number: 5,000,000

-Number: 5,000,000 Nominal value: \$125.0 million
+Nominal value: \$125.0 million

 Book value: Shares recognized at their acquisition value

 Dividend: Fixed non-cumulative quarterly dividend of \$0.2875 per preferred share

 Voting rights: No voting rights

 Conversion: Not convertible into common shares

-Redemption: Redeemable in whole or in part at the option of the company, subject to approval by the Autorité des marchés financiers (AMF), on or after
+Redemption: Redeemable in whole or in part at the option of the company, subject to approval by the Autorité des marchés financiers (AMF), on or after March 31, 2011.

-Class A Preferred Shares - Series G
+Class A Preferred Shares - Seri ies G

+Number: 10,000,000

-10,000,000 Number: \$250.0 million Nominal value:
+Nominal value: \$250.0 million

 Book value: Shares recognized at their acquisition value

 Dividend: Non-cumulative 5-year rate reset quarterly dividend at an initial annual rate of \$1.0750 in cash per preferred share until June 30, 2017.
-The annual rate was modified on June 30, 2017 to \$0.94425 in cash per preferred share.
+The annu rate was modified on June 30, 2017 to \$0.94425 in cash per preferred share.

 Voting rights: No voting rights

 Conversion: Convertible at the option of the holder to Class A Preferred Shares - Series H on June 30, 2017 and on June 30 every 5 years thereafter.

 Redemption: Redeemable in whole or in part at the option of the company, subject to approval by the AMF, on June 30, 2017 and on June 30 every 5 years thereafter.

-Class A Preferred Shares - Series I
+Class A Preferred Shares - Seri ies I

+Number: 6,000,000

-Number: 6,000,000 Nominal value: \$150.0 million
+Nominal value: \$150.0 million

 Book value: Shares recognized at their acquisition value

-Non-cumulative 5-year rate reset quarterly dividend at an initial annual rate of \$1.20 in cash per preferred share until March 31, 2023.
-On Dividend:

-March 31, 2023 and on March 31 every 5 years thereafter, the dividend rate will be adjusted to equal the sum of the then current 5-year Government of Canada bond yield plus 2.75%.
+Dividend: Non-cumulative 5-year rate reset quarterly dividend at an initial annual rate of \$1.20 in cash per preferred share until March 31, 2023.
+On March 31, 2023 and on March 31 every 5 years thereafter, the dividend rate will be adjusted to equal the sum of the then current 5-year Government of Canada bond yield plus 2.75%.

 Voting rights: No voting rights

 Conversion: Convertible at the option of the holder to Class A Preferred Shares - Series J on March 31, 2023 and on March 31 every 5 years thereafter.

-Redeemable in whole or in part at the option of the company, subject to approval by the AMF, on March 31, 2023 and on March 31 every 5 years Redemption:
+Redemption: Redeemable in whole or in part at the option of the company, subject to approval by the AMF, on March 31, 2023 and on March 31 every 5 years thereafter.

-thereafter.

-Subordinated debentures issued on February 23, 2015 and maturing on February 23, 2027
+Subordinated debentures issue ed on February 23, 2015 and maturing on February 23, 2027

-Nominal value: \$250.0 million Book value:
+Nominal value: \$250.0 million

+Book value: \$249.7 million
-2.64% until February 23, 2022.
-After that date, the interest rate will be a variable annual rate of return equal to the three-month CDOR (Canadian Interest:

-Dollar Offered Rate), plus 1.08%, payable quarterly.
+Interest: 2.64% until February 23, 2022.
+After that date, the interest rate will be a variable annual rate of return equal to the three-month CDOR (Canadiar Dollar Offered Rate), plus 1.08%, payable quarterly.

-Redeemable by the company on or after February 23, 2022, in whole or in part, subject to prior approval by the regulatory bodies.
-The book value Redemption and repayment:

-of these debentures includes the transaction costs and the premium at issue for a total of \$0.3 million.
+Redemption and repayment: Redeemable by the company on or after February 23, 2022, in whole or in part, subject to prior approval by the regulatory bodies.
+The book valu of these debentures includes the transaction costs and the premium at issue for a total of \$0.3 million.

-Subordinated debentures issued on September 16, 2016 and maturing on September 15, 2028
+Subordinated debentures issue ed on September 16, 2016 and maturing on September 15, 2028

+\$400.0 million

+Nominal value:

+\$399.0 million

-Nominal value: \$400.0 million Book value: \$399.0 million
+Nominal value: Book value: Interest:

-Interest: 3.30% until September 15, 2023.
-After that date, the interest rate will be a variable annual rate of return equal to the three-month CDOR, plus value of these debentures includes the transaction costs and the premium at issue for a total of \$1.0 million.

-2.14%, payable quarterly.

-Redeemable by the company on or after September 15, 2023, in whole or in part, subject to prior approval by the regulatory bodies.
-The book Redemption and repayment: